Cannabis Supercropping Tutorial

 Supercropping during the stretch

 The best time to supercrop is during the stretch, which is typically the second and third week of 12/12 lighting for photo-period strains.
 However, I have had success supercropping much earlier and later than that.
 I have supercropped right at the end of the stretch such that the tops just barely turned back around pointing upwards.
 This produced many sections of horizontal stem near the canopy and the bud sites all along them grew very well.
-Supercropping after “the stretch” is not recommended and is generally not needed because the plant is not growing vertically at that point.
+We do not recommend supercropping after “the stretch” when it is generally not needed because the plant is not growing vertically at that point.

 Supercropping to create "Mainlines" or "Manifolds"